Who am I?

 I’ve been interested in flags since middle school.
 I did not understand why I liked flags or history.
 I just thought it was cool, and that was it.
 It wasn’t until recently that I discovered the real reason why I like flags and history.

 National flags are used to describe a country; it’s the symbol the country goes by.
 Sometimes, flags fail to represent everyone, or are created without the interests of the people or the country’s history.
 Yet, they still help unify a community.
 Something about that is so beautiful to me.
 Flags are so complicated in their symbolism and appropriation, and how their meanings differ based on where in the world you are.
 In that complexity, a unifying power arises.
 We recognize flags like we have an intimate connection to them.
 Flags are a universal language.
+My passion for flags branched out to heraldry, coats of arms, and seals, because in my eyes all of these subjects achieve the same goal of unifying.

 Contact me